hocbigg/communication-studies/README.md

 4. **V. Research Methods in Communication**
    Finish the core with this section.
 It gives you the practical tools to read, evaluate, and eventually carry out communication research yourself.

-**Recommended pace for the core:** Work through one section at a time.
-Only move to the next when you feel comfortable with the ideas and skills of the current one (usually 6–12 weeks per section, depending on your weekly study time).

 ### Advanced

 The remaining four sections are **optional specialization tracks**.
 You do not need to study all of them.
 Pick one (or at most two) that match your personal interests, career goals, or curiosity after you finish the core.